 Period Workshop for Schoolgirls

-We hold our period workshops in two formats: physical and digital.
-Our physical workshops involve PadHer visiting schools in underserved communities, where we educate and mentor young schoolgirls about periods.
-So far, we have held 20 physical workshops in schools and community centers.
-We announce the next school we will visit via our social media channels, so be sure to follow us—you might just find out we’re coming to your school next!
-Our digital workshops are held every three months online via Zoom.
+Our physical workshops involve the PadHer team visiting schools in underserved communities, where we educate and mentor young schoolgirls about periods and puberty in a safe, supportive environment.
+So far, we’ve successfully delivered 27 physical workshops across schools and community centers.
+We always announce the next school we’ll be visiting on our social media channels, so be sure to follow us—you might just find out we’re coming to your school next!

 What do the participants get?